netxms/netxms-doc/admin/installation.rst

 * sudo sysctl -w net.core.rmem_max=1703936
 * sudo sysctl -w net.core.wmem_max=1703936

-Kernel changes will not be preserved after reboot unless sysctl commands are applied in system configuration file, typically located at /etc/sysctl.conf.
-Increase in kernel values would also increase kernel memory space in use and may impact other applications.
+Kernel changes will not be preserved after reboot unless sysctl commands are applied in the system configuration file, which is typically located at /etc/sysctl.conf.
+Increasing these kernel values also increases kernel memory space in use and may impact other applications.

 Database
 --------